- Code: DG

 - Programme of Study

 - Landscape Design and Construction

 Mathematics may be offered as an extra subject if learner requires it for further study.

 - Entry Requirements

-- QQI Level 5 award
+- Full QQI Level 5 Award in Horticulture

 - Mature Applicants-experience will be considered in lieu of formal qualifications

 Places are offered following successful interview.
 Applicants must bring a portfolio/collection of work to the interview.
 Garda vetting may be required for work experience.

 - Landscape Gardening

 - Parks supervision